 About 35 million Americans move to new homes every year, and countless more ship fragile belongings for other reasons.
-Whether you're moving long distance, are gifting heirloom furniture to your kids, or are an antiques dealer shipping items to buyers around the country, shipping fragile or valuable items always takes special care.
+Whether you're moving long-distance, are gifting heirloom furniture to your kids, or are an antique dealer shipping items to buyers around the country, shipping fragile or valuable items always takes special care.

 If you've never shipped fragile or valuable items before, such as antiques, heirloom furniture, or artwork, you may have some questions about how to pack and ship your items.
 We're here to help!

 Standard moving companies or the US Postal Service may not be experienced with or qualified to pack and ship fragile or valuable items.
 When you're shopping for a shipping service, look for a shipping company that has experience transporting items like yours.
 The best shipping companies can help you move: